mark-watson/Java-AI-Book/manuscript/nlp.md

         static public List<String> wordsToList(String s,
                                                int maxR)
 ~~~~~~~~

+In line 3, **maxR** is maximum number of tokens to return and is useful when you want to sample the first part of a very long text.

 The following listing shows a fragment of example code using this class with the output: